fenago/ansible-course/md/Lab_8.md

 ```
 $ ansible-playbook -i hosts prompt.yml

-Enter your username: james
+Enter your username: root
-Enter your password:
+Enter your password: fenago

 PLAY [A simple play to demonstrate prompting in a playbook] ********************